Events and Opportunities

 Further details are available at the Alliance Climate Risk Award website.

-Aligned with the UN's Sustainable Development Goals, the Global Impact Challenge is focused on four key themes each one central to supporting the transition to a net-zero future for agriculture.
+Aligned with the UN’s Sustainable Development Goals, the Global Impact Challenge is focused on six key themes, each driving innovation to build a more sustainable, resilient, and equitable future for agriculture and food systems.

-The Australian Institute of Nuclear and Engineering (AINSE)'s ECR grant applications open on 1 May 2025.
+The Australian Institute of Nuclear Science and Engineering (AINSE)'s ECR grant applications open on 1 May 2026 and close 1 July 2026.

 The ECRG provides up to A$10,000 (excl.
 GST) that can be spent on fieldwork and conference travel costs, publication fees and printing costs, and laboratory consumables (all relating to the recipient’s approved ANSTO proposal), in addition to carer requirements, including costs relating to childcare, respite, and support of dependents, subject to AINSE's discretion.

 The Australian Museum's Lizard Island Doctoral Fellowships offer research grants of up to $14,300.
-Applications for 2025 have now closed.
+Applications for 2026 have now closed.
+Check around July 2026 to see if the funding for 2027 has commenced.

 JCU offers PhD Scholarships in Zoology and Ecology at Cairns and Townsville.
 Check these fantastic opportunities to study at JCU.
 Here are some great examples to start your search: